FelixBrgm/malloc/README.md

 - [X] symbolic link

 - [ ] write visualizer that works well
+- [ ] make so that when a 255 reagion exists and a below 32 wants to be allocated a new zone for 32 gets created
 - [ ] fix bash errors

 - [ ] alignment